Introduction to HTML

 Common Attributes:

-: Specifies where to send the form data (e.g., a URL).method
+action: Specifies where to send the form data (e.g., a URL).method: Determines how data is sent (GETorPOST).target: Specifies where to display the response (_self,_blank,_parent,_top).

 <form action="submit.php" method="post" target="_blank">